The birth of Tulayoga happened one Sunday evening when I was 25.

 It encourages and supports a healthy sense of trust and heart centred intimacy.

-and it brings the masculine and feminine aspects of our nature into balance.
+so that the masculine and feminine aspects of our nature can come together in cooperative harmony.

 Tulayoga strengthens our confidence and control in action

 while developing our ability to receive and sense the tensions and feelings of others.